ibm-cloud-docs/codeengine/project.md

 ### Creating a project with the CLI
 {: #create-project-cli}

-When you create a project, it is automatically selected for context.
+When you create a project, it is automatically selected as the current context.
 To create a project that is not automatically selected, use the `--no-select` option.

 1. Install the [{{site.data.keyword.codeengineshort}} CLI](/docs/codeengine?topic=codeengine-install-cli).
 Target the resource group that you want to use for the project.